 Keloid and hypertrophic scars appear after an injury.
 Once the injury heals, the scar forms.
 Hypertrophic scars are flat but thickened and stayed within the margin of the wound.
 Keloid scars, on the other hand, are raised and extend beyond the area of the original wound.
 To treat these types of scars, they are injected with some medication to reduce the size.
 If necessary, the scars can be removed.
 The incisions are then closed with fine stitches.

 After the Surgery

 In the days following the surgery, regardless of the method, there will be some discomfort, regardless of where the surgery is performed.
-This will be accompanied by swelling, bruising and redness, as should be expected with any cosmetic surgery.
-Grand Rapids has a number of highly skilled top plastic surgeons.
+This will be accompanied by swelling, bruising and redness, as should be expected with any cosmetic surgery in Dallas.
+Dallas has a number of highly skilled top plastic surgeons.

 A surgeon will prescribe decreased activity, cold compresses and rest.
 Special care must be taken to the site of the scar to insure that any incision is not reopened.
 Should any pain medication be required, a surgeon should be consulted.